project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1060/README.md

 The 88W8801 2DS M.2 Module should be inserted into the Murata uSD-M.2 Adapter
 and inserted in the uSD slot J22 of MIMXRT1060-EVK-B. The Murata uSD-M.2 Adapter can be powered up using uSD pins.
-For that, set the J1 jumper of Murata uSD-M.2 to position 2-3 (Position 2-3: VBAT supply, typical 3.1 ~ 3.3V, from microSD connector).
+For that, set the J1 jumper of Murata uSD-M.2 to position 2-3 (Position 2-3: `VBAT supply`, typical 3.1 ~ 3.3V, from microSD connector).

 Note: as the 88W8801 module supports only the 2.4 GHz Wi-Fi band, it is